Aleppi/QuickMath/README.md

 triangle.

 ### LinAlg
 A collection of functions to perform Linear Algebra calculations.
 Currently supports range of calculations involving vectors as well as basic calculations involving matrices.
+All vectors and matrices are at the moment only 3-dimensional.
 #### Existing functions
 * getVector
 * addVector